 3rd degree felony = punishable by zero to five years in State Prison.
 Just because a third degree felony sentencing range starts with a zero doesn't mean that jail time can be avoided.
 Instead, it means that the sentence can be served in a local county jail instead of in prison.

 If you are facing felony charges, the best thing you can do is call attorney Ed Jones.
-He has over 20 years of experience helping people with felony charges.
-See his recent success on our home page.
+He has over 25 years of experience successfully helping people with felony charges.

 This website is for informational purposes only.
 Using this site or communicating with Ed Jones Law through this site does not form an attorney/client relationship.
 This site is legal advertising.